 |Weight||130kg (20st 6lb)|

 Seven months later and with nine Test caps, he made his British & Irish Lions debut against the Barbarians in Hong Kong and completed a remarkable rise to prominence by playing off the bench in the two victories over Australia at Brisbane and Sydney and starting the second Test in Melbourne.
-He went on to help his captain Chris Robshaw to score a maiden try for England when charging down an intended clearance kick by Australia’s Will Genia at Twickenham last November.
+He went on to help his captain Chris Robshaw to score his first Test try for England when charging down an intended clearance kick by Australia’s Will Genia at Twickenham last November.
 His own maiden try at that level against Italy in March this year was the first by an England prop in 49 Tests since Dan Cole’s against Ireland in February 2010.

 Mako, who has studied Business and Management at the Open University, was a member of the Bristol Rugby Academy and spent time on loan to Clifton.
 He was educated at West Monmouth School, Castle School in Bristol and Millfield, having first played when nine at Griffithstown Junior School, near Pontypool before moving on to Newport High School.
 He said: “I played anywhere I wanted when I was younger but I always knew I would end up in the front row.”

 His two years in the England U18 side included tours of Argentina and South Africa with the squad but his outstanding rugby memory in his formative years was beating France 18-0 in the 2008 Six Nations Festival in Cork.
 Mako added: “We dominated their pack and our backs played great running rugby.
 It made winning even better because we prevented them from scoring.”